FelixOnline/v2/content/articles/2017-2-24-peace-love-and-death-metal--nos-amis.md

 subtitle: >
   In HBO’s latest documentary film we follow the Eagles of Death Metal as they return to Paris following the attack on the Bataclan.
 date: "2017-02-24 15:12:21 +0000"

 # Attributes from Felix Online V1
 id: "6825"
 old_path: /tv/6825/peace-love-and-death-metal--nos-amis
 aliases:
  - /tv/6825/peace-love-and-death-metal--nos-amis
+imported: true
+comments:
+ - Thank you for your review  I enjoyed how you characterized the pool party scene in terms of guilt and responsibilityHowever one correction if I may this is not Colin Hanks first feature doc  That would be All Things Must Pass about the rise and fall of Tower Records

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true